tsekoyotov/Crawl4AI-Tseko/deploy/docker/README.md

   title: "Crawl4AI API"
   version: "1.0.0" # Consider setting this to match library version, e.g., "0.5.1"
   host: "0.0.0.0"
-  port: 8020 # NOTE: This port is used ONLY when running server.py directly.
-Gunicorn overrides this (see supervisord.conf).
+  port: 8020 # NOTE: This value is used only when running server.py directly.
+              # Gunicorn binds to $PORT at runtime (default 6379).
   reload: False # Default set to False - suitable for production
   timeout_keep_alive: 300